chenzRG/GeSubNet/README.md

 ## :fire: News

-Our work was selected as Oral Presentation at ICLR 2025 Oral!
+Our work was selected as Oral Presentation at ICLR 2025!

 # Dependencies:
 GeSubNet is built based on PyTorch.